targetup26/targetup.management.lead.engine/README.md

 ---

 ## 💎 Overview
 A multi-threaded, high-performance microservice specialized in **automated lead extraction**, **data enrichment**, and **intelligent classification**.
-This engine powers the SROHUB ecosystem by handling heavy cloud-scraping workloads asynchronously.
+This engine powers the TargetUp ecosystem by handling heavy cloud-scraping workloads asynchronously.

 ### ⚡ Key Capabilities
 - **Non-Blocking Architecture**: Jobs are offloaded to background workers via Redis.